 Figure 8.3.12.3-1: UE Context resume: unsuccessful operation.

 If the AMF is not able to resume a single PDU session, it releases the UE-associated logical NG-connection by sending the UE CONTEXT RESUME FAILURE message to the NG-RAN node.
 Upon reception of the UE CONTEXT RESUME FAILURE message the NG-RAN node shall release the RRC connection as specified in TS 36.331 [21] and release all related signalling and user data transport resources.

+8.3.12.4 Abnormal Conditions

+Void.

 next change